The Presidential Traverse

 Camping: If you’re not staying in AMC huts or one of the few self-service cabins, you must camp at designated tent sites below treeline.
 Valley Way, The Perch Tentsite, and Nauman Tentsite are all viable options.
 Spots are first-come first-serve.

 The White Mountain National Forest is home to bald eagles, beavers, white-tailed deer, moose, black bears, Canadian lynx, bobcats, foxes, and porcupines along with countless other species.
 I unfortunately did not see any of them while on trail.
+SInce the weather was cool, insects were not a problem.

 Last Word